 With the advent of the Affordable Care Act (ACA), it’s now possible to find more affordable and better healthcare.
 The ACA is important to independent workers for a few reasons: It increases the quality and affordability of healthcare; makes it easier for the uninsured to buy health insurance; and it lowers the long-term costs of healthcare.
-Now, because having health insurance is law, the plans are more reasonable as the premiums are spread out across far more people.
+Now, because having health insurance is law, the plans are more reasonable as the premiums are spread out across far more people (I recommend to find under eye masks, if you want take care of your skin).
 And startups such as Oscar provide health insurance offerings all through a mobile app giving access to healthcare through your smartphone.

 Understand what you can expense.

 One of the great benefits of working for yourself is that you can expense items that relate to your work.
 Where most employees do not get to write off expenses against their income, independent workers are able to expense certain business items, allowing them to reduce their taxable earnings.
 Take for example commuting.
 As an independent contractor that works from home, you’re able to write off any commuting you do to your clients’ offices.
 You can also write off your home office, and certain mileage and car payments.
 The trick here is that you’re only allowed to expense the amount in proportion to how much you use each for your business.
 For car payments, you’ll need to familiarize yourself with the Standard Mileage Rate and the Actual Costs Method to see which deduction is right for you.
 Make sure to keep adequate records of all your payments and consult an accountant if you have questions about your expenses.